aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ```

 1. `switches` defines the switches used, in this case `media-PTP-2`.
 2. `switch_ports` defines the interfaces used in the switches.
-In this example the server is connected to Ethernet5.
+In this example, the server is connected to Ethernet5.
 3. `mode` is set to access.
 4. `endpoint_role: bmca` defines that this switchport will be part of the PTP Best Master Clock Algorithm (BMCA), since the endpoint is a PTP Grandmaster.

 ## The playbooks

-In this example, three playbooks are included, whereof two must be used:
+In this example, three playbooks are included.
+Please note that only two are required:

-1. The first playbook `build.yml` is mandatory and is used to build the structured configuration, documentation and finally the actual EOS CLI configuration.
+1. The first playbook `build.yml`, is mandatory and is used to build the structured configuration, documentation, and the actual EOS CLI configuration.
 2. The second playbook is a choice between:
    1. `deploy.yml` to deploy the configurations generated by `build.yml` directly to the Arista switches using eAPI.
    2. `deploy-cvp.yml` to deploy the configurations generated by `build.yml` to the Arista switches using CloudVision.